 Reporting lets you manipulate your exit data to get specific insights into the areas you're most curious about.
 Use the filters to see information most pertinent to you.

 - Type: Specify the type of exit that's most important.
 The most common and actionable combination being voluntary and regrettable.
 This view shows you the hardest hits to your company and culture: high performing employees who made the decision to leave on their own.

 - Reasons: This lets you drill down into specific areas to see how different reasons for leaving change over time.
 Is work-life balance spiking around the holiday seasons or summer vacation?
 Do you know exactly when employees leave for personal reasons?
 Identifying where the problems are at certain periods of time can help you identify solutions and work together with employees to course correct these trends in the future.

 - Segment: Segments are pulled from TINYpulse Engage.
 So not only can you view Engagement statistics and feedback by segment, but you can also view exit data.
-This is a key relationship between TINYpulse Engage and Exit.
+This is a key relationship between TINYpulse Engage and Retention.
 If you're seeing bad engagement numbers/feedback in Engage, chances are good that there will be higher turnover for that particular segment.
 This gives you the opportunity to know exactly where to go to start making changes for the better.